Skip to main content

 Proprietary Software Definition

-Also called commercial, closed-use, or closed source software, its developer, publisher, or vendor enforces these protections and only provides access to it under certain conditions, usually purchase, lease, or license.
+Also called closed-use, closed source, or commercial software, its developer, publisher, or vendor enforces these protections and only provides access to it under certain conditions, usually purchase, lease, or license.

 Examples of Proprietary Software